mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 Here's what you liked the most about the product in 2021:

 - **Community (2.9x):** While appreciation for the community grew by 290%, the community itself doubled in size over that same time frame.
-  It looks like we're witnessing a network effect: with twice as many users, we got three times more value from the community.
+  It looks like we're witnessing a network effect: with twice as many users, developers got three times more value from the community.
 - **Accessibility (2.2x):** The community has definitely noticed the work we have put in to make our components more accessible.
   Special thanks to Sebastian Silbermann [(@eps1lon)](https://github.com/eps1lon) for his continued help!
 - **Customizability (1.6x):** Developers seem to be appreciating the new capabilities introduced in v5.